pkdone/practical-mongodb-aggregations-book/src/examples/trend-analysis/largest-graph-network.md

 use book-largest-graph-network;
 db.dropDatabase();

-// Create index on field which for each graph traversal hop will connect to db.users.createIndex({"name": 1})
+// Create index on field which each graph traversal hop will connect to db.users.createIndex({"name": 1});

 // Insert records into the users collection db.users.insertMany([